open-dxp/admin-ui-classic-bundle/README.md

-# OpenDXP | Admin Classic Bundle
+# OpenDXP | Admin Bundle

-The Admin Classic Bundle provides a Backend UI for OpenDXP.
+The Admin Bundle provides a Backend UI for OpenDXP.
 It is based on the [ExtJS](https://www.sencha.com/products/extjs/) framework.

 ***